alwoelwer/Cuisines-Classification-by-Ingredients/README.md

 - recipes.csv
 - ingredients.csv

-and further described in the annotated code
+and further described in the annotated code.